Working Papers:

 Unequal Recovery from Recessions: Skills Learning Among Young Workers (Job Market Paper)

-Abstract: Numerous studies indicate that graduating and entering the job market during a recession leads to persistent wage losses, initially at 2% per one-point rise in the national unemployment rate and remaining significant over a decade.
-However, this statistic conceals significant heterogeneity in outcomes.
-I analyze the National Longitudinal Survey of Youth data set and use quantile regression to summarize the variation of young workers’ life-cycle wage profiles.
-I find workers in higher residual wage quantiles have faster recovery speeds.
+Abstract: Graduating during a recession leads to wage losses—about 2% per one-point rise in the unemployment rate—with effects that diminish but persist for over a decade.
+However, these averages mask substantial heterogeneity: using NLSY data and quantile regression, I find that young workers in higher residual wage quantiles recover significantly faster.
 This heterogeneity can be attributed to some unobservable characteristics of workers.
-To understand these findings, I present a life-cycle model with two-dimensional Ben-Porath skills accumulation among workers differing in three dimensions.
-Dimensions related to wage determination that are not directly observed from data are true abilities, initial self-beliefs about true abilities, and initial stock of skills.
-This model extends the classical Ben-Porath model by accounting for workers’ uncertainties about their skills accumulation and introducing aggregate fluctuations in the demand for skills.
-The counterfactual experiment reveals that the endogenous change in workers’ investment in skills accumulation due to the recession explains up to 20% of wage losses every year throughout the recovery period and 90% from the recovery periods even after the recession is over.
-I also find workers with the lowest ability to accumulate human capital suffer the most of the losses, as supposed to those with low initial levels of skills or initial low self-belief.
+To quantify the role of endogenous skill investment in recovery and the sources of heterogeneity, I develop a life-cycle model featuring two-dimensional Ben-Porath skill accumulation with workers differ along three unobserved dimensions relevant for wage determination: true abilities, initial self-beliefs about true abilities, and initial stock of skills.
+This model extends the classical Ben-Porath model by accounting for workers' uncertainties about their skills accumulation and introducing aggregate fluctuations in the demand for skills.
+Counterfactual analysis shows that the endogenous change in workers' investment in skills accumulation due to the recession explains up to 23% of wage losses every year throughout the recovery period and 92% from the recovery periods even after the recession is over.
+Heterogeneity in wage losses is primarily driven by differences in true skill accumulation ability, with low-ability workers suffering the most—mainly due to slower recovery in the time they devote to skill accumulation.

 Full Paper: Latest Version